 Hats and Shoes

-For older boys and teens a hat was hardly ever worn with a causal suit, only with a dressy suit, and even then it was optional.
-Teen-sized fedora hats with a pinch front crown, grosgrain band and a colorful feather on the side looked just like men’s hats.
-Many boys and some young teens still choose to wear military hats, too– especially during the war years.
+For older boys and teens, a hat was hardly ever worn with a causal suit, only with a dressy suit, and even then it was optional.
+Teen-sized fedora hats with a pinch front crown, grosgrain band, and a colorful feather on the side looked just like men’s hats.
+Many boys and some young teens still chose to wear military hats, too– especially during the war years.
 Navy or Army berets or uniform hats as well as white sailor hats all had their place in a boy’s life.
 Teens, in general, chose not to wear hats until college or beyond.

 1940s teenager shoe styles were also tied to the formality of the dress.
 School or church suits needed a pair of clean lace-up Oxfords in black or brown.
 Sport suits and casual jeans were all about wearing two-tone shoes.
 Saddle shoes, with the center panel black and heels and toes white, were the most trendy style for teens.
 Any combination of brown and white or black and white two-tone shoe was in fashion for the entire 1940s.
 The casual loafer shoe was ideal for wearing with sport clothes or denim jeans.
 A rugged pair of lace up boots was necessary for working part time labor jobs.
 For sports like Basketball, a pair of Converse or off-brand lace-up sneakers were worn.

-Underneath teenage boys clothing was some simple underwear.
-A snug fitting cotton knit undershirt, with ample arm holes, was worn either under a pair of white briefs or shorts.
+Underneath teenage boys’ clothing was some simple underwear.
+A snug fitting cotton knit undershirt with ample arm holes, was worn either under a pair of white briefs or shorts.
 Briefs look a lot like men’s tidy whities today.
-They could be cut away at the thigh or a lit longer like bike shorts.
+They could be cut away at the thigh or a bit longer like bike shorts.
 Teen undershorts are a vintage version of boxer shorts.
 They buttoned up the front but flared out the legs.
-They were colorful– stripes, being the most popular.
+They were colorful, with stripes being the most popular.